Sawmill Service-Related Blog Posts

-We can and do saw every kind of tree in a variety of lengths, widths, and thicknesses.
-This includes rafters • floor joists • plates • studs • purlins • ridge beams • headers • blocks • knee braces • king posts • trusses • facia boards • soffit trim • support girders • sills • beams • siding — lap, clapboard, board and batten, • chairs • desks • tables • clocks • dressers • beds • nightstands • chests • jewelry boxes • hutches • china cabinets • stereo stands • entertainment centers • shelves • vanities • casing • baseboard • chair rail • cove moulding • half round • quarter round • crown moulding • doorstops • doorjambs • and wainscotting • etc!
+We can and do saw every kind of lumber in a variety of lengths, widths, and thicknesses for many end uses.
+Uses include rafters • floor joists • plates • studs • purlins • ridge beams • headers • blocks • knee braces • king posts • trusses • facia boards • soffit trim • support girders • sills • beams • siding — lap, clapboard, board and batten, • chairs • desks • tables • clocks • dressers • beds • nightstands • chests • jewelry boxes • hutches • china cabinets • stereo stands • entertainment centers • shelves • vanities • casing • baseboard • chair rail • cove moulding • half round • quarter round • crown moulding • doorstops • doorjambs • and wainscotting • etc!

 Your imagination is the only limitation.

 To share your experience with us, please click HERE.

 An excellent milling experience with John.
 Timely, professional, efficient, and highly detail-oriented.
 John took great pains to maximize the yield from each log while making sure he knew exactly what I was after in the process.
 I would highly recommend John to anyone requiring on-site milling. — Jeff F., Holland, MI

 I initially contacted John Newell from Primal Woods over a year ago when I first started looking for someone who could bring a portable saw mill to our property.
 Our forester was putting together a timber sale for our property with a primary goal of habit management, and we knew we were going to have some nice oak and maple available for milling.
 We had not done any logging or millwork before, and John provided some valuable advice along the way regarding the types of trees to select, how the logs should be sealed, where they should be staged, etc., which was greatly appreciated.